leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 At this point I wanted to automate it all to get daily reports (or something like that).

-After giving it some thought, I decided that it won't worth it.
+After giving it some thought, I decided that it wouldn't worth it.
 The reasoning behind this decision was:

 - JaCoCo may add some overhead;